JustinLove/ohol-map/notes.md

-- search/lineage reslts in data layer for coloring etc.
+- search/lineage
+  - jump to location
+  - jump to time
 - load timing

 - find bottleneck - network or render?